 User Action: As appropriate, correct the program so that it does not write as many lines, or increase the line limit for the file.
 Note that if a line limit is specified for a nontext file, each PUT procedure called for the file is considered to be one line.
-See the Compaq Pascal Language Reference Manual for more information.
+See the HP Pascal for OpenVMS Language Reference Manual for more information.